-Students, parents, employees, volunteers, school patrons, applicants for student admission or employment, sources of referral of applicants for admission and employment, professional organizations holding collective bargaining or professional agreements with the District OR 1, and all others who interact with District OR 1 are hereby notified that Palmyra District OR1 does not discriminate on the basis of race, color, creed, national origin, sex or gender, disability, marital status or age in its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.
-The following person has been designated to handle inquiries regarding the non- discrimination policies: Robert L. Hanger, Superintendent, Palmyra District OR1, 425 F Street, Palmyra, NE 68418-
+Students, parents, employees, volunteers, school patrons, applicants for student admission or employment, sources of referral of applicants for admission and employment, professional organizations holding collective bargaining or professional agreements with the Palmyra High School, and all others who interact with Palmyra High School are hereby notified that Palmyra District OR1 does not discriminate on the basis of sex, disability, race, color, religion, veteran status, national or ethnic origin, age, marital status, pregnancy, childbirth or related medical condition, or other protected status in its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.
+The following person has been designated to handle inquiries regarding the non-discrimination policies: Robert L. Hanger, Superintendent, Palmyra District OR1, 425 F Street, Palmyra, NE 68418-0130, (402) 780-5327.

-For Further information on notice of non-discrimination, you may contact the Office for Civil Rights, U.S. Department of Education, in writing at 8930 Ward Parkway, Suite 2037, Kansas City, MO 64114-3302, or by telephone at (816) .268-0550, TDD 1-800-437-0833
+For Further information on notice of non-discrimination, you may contact the Office for Civil Rights, U.S. Department of Education, in writing at 8930 Ward Parkway, Suite 2037, Kansas City, MO 64114-3302, or by telephone at (816) 268-0550, TDD (800) 437-0833.